Serenacula/astro-portfolio/src/markdown/projects/opti-twin.md

 type: "project"
 features: []
 posted: true
-description: "Working as one of the main developers for the opti-twin service.
-A monitoring tool used in the building industry, it would take data from building sensors to calculate energy/carbon use and analyse ways to lower it."
+description: "A monitoring tool used in the building industry.
+It would take data from building sensors to calculate energy/carbon use and analyse ways to lower it."
 ---

 This job involved working in a team of three developers, to build both the website and the service itself.
 I was working primarily as backend, although I did later take on some of the frontend work.